drewpendergrass/CHEEREIO/docs/Postprocess-workflow.rst

 	.. attention::

-		There are known issues with the colorbar in these movies, and will be debugged soon (DP: 2/3/2023).
+		There are known issues with the colorbar in these movies, and will be debugged soon.

 .. option:: Observation counts movies (total_aggregated_observation_count and total_raw_observation_counts)